Ladder521/PINKY/README.md

-Pink is a python based tool made exclusively for generating a password to our desired password length. for ❤️ by ❤️ of ❤️
+Pinky pink is a python based tool made exclusively for generating a password to our desired password length. for ❤️ by ❤️ of ❤️

-# Installation and Using PINK_PASSWORD
+# Installation and Using PINKY
 apt update && apt upgrade -y

 apt install python3 git pip3